bamurtaugh/dev-container-spec/_implementors/json_reference.md

 index: 3
 ---

 A `devcontainer.json` file in your project tells [tools and services that support the dev container spec](../../supporting) how to access (or create) a **development container** with a well-defined tool and runtime stack.
+It follows the JSON with Comments (jsonc) format.

 ## <a href="#scenario-specific" name="scenario-specific" class="anchor"> Scenario specific properties </a>